Detained writer urges Australia to help free him from China

 Yang was taken into custody upon arriving in southern China’s Guangzhou from New York on Jan.
 19 with his wife, Yuan Xiaoliang, and his 14-year-old stepdaughter.

+The Beijing branch of China’s National Security Bureau arrested Yang last week on “suspicion of espionage,” China’s Foreign Ministry said Tuesday.

-Payne has made multiple representations on his behalf to her Chinese counterpart Wangi Yi, and has told China that the blogger and spy novelist should be freed if he is being held for his political opinions.
+Payne has made multiple representations on Yang’s behalf to her Chinese counterpart Wangi Yi, and has told China that the blogger and spy novelist should be freed if he is being held for his political opinions.
 China has urged Australia to respect its legal processes.

-Morrison said Australia did not intend to butt out of Yang’s case.
+Morrison said Australia would not let Yang’s case go.

 “We’ll stand up for our citizen and we’ll expect him to be treated appropriately and his human rights to be respected,” Morrison told Nine Network television on Thursday.